 On July 25, 2007, the District issued the 2007 Series B Measure AA General Obligation Bonds (Election of 2004), with a principal amount of \$400,000,000.
 The 2007B Measure AA GO Bonds constitute the second issue of the total authorized amount of general obligation bonds issued pursuant to the Measure AA duly authorized by at least two-thirds of the qualified voters of the District.
-The 2007B Measure AA GO Bonds were issued to finance earthquake safety improvements to BART facilities in the three BART

-Counties, including strengthening tunnels, bridges, overhead tracks and the underwater Transbay Tube.
+The 2007B Measure AA GO Bonds were issued to finance earthquake safety improvements to BART facilities in the three BART counties, including strengthening tunnels, bridges, overhead tracks and the underwater Transbay Tube.
 The 2007B Measure AA GO Bonds are general obligations of the District payable from and secured solely by ad valorem taxes upon all property subject to taxation by the District levied in Alameda and Contra Costa Counties and the City and County of San Francisco.
-No other revenues of the District are pledged to the payment of the 2007B Measure AA GO Bonds.
-In October 2015, a portion of the 2007B Measure AA GO Bonds, in the amount of \$265,735,000, were advance refunded from the proceeds of the 2015D Measure AA GO Bonds.
-In June 2017, a large portion of the remaining outstanding 2007B Measure AA GO Bonds, in the amount of \$93,780,000, were refunded from the proceeds of the 2017E Measure AA GO Bonds.
+No other revenues of the 2007B Measure AA GO Bonds, in the amount of \$265,735,000, were advance refunded from the proceeds of the 2015D Measure AA GO Bonds.
+In June 2017, a large portion of the remaining outstanding 2007B Measure AA GO Bonds.
 In fiscal year 2018, the remaining outstanding 2007B Measure AA GO Bonds.
-In fiscal year 2018, the remaining outstanding 2007B Measure AA GO Bonds which amounts to \$4,050,000 was fully paid.
+In fiscal year 2018, the remaining outstanding 2007B Measure AA GO Bonds.
+In